Kristi Kucera // Owner // Guide

 Donal O'Leary // Super Guest Guide

 Donal O’Leary is a paddler, climber, Emergency Medical Technician, amateur chef, pro-bono bike mechanic, Teaching Assistant, and M.S.
-Geography student at WWU.
+Geography graduate from WWU, now tackling his PhD in Washington D.C.
 After 6 years of building trails and coordinating volunteers in Saguaro, Yosemite, and Rocky Mountain National Parks, Donal completed his Bachelor’s of Science in Watershed Science and GIS at Colorado State University, graduating Magna Cum Laude.
 His love for these waters dates back to his first memory ever: sitting on his dad’s shoulders watching Orca breach off of San Juan Island.
 When he isn’t gone boatin’ he might be riding his bicycle through another country (9 so far), learning a new language (Portugese /php), or explaining to his dog-nieces why they can’t have any tortilla chips.